oomek/attractplus/Compile.md

    brew install pkg-config ffmpeg sfml libarchive
    ```

-3. Extract the Attract-Mode source to your system.
+3. Extract the Attract-Mode Plus source to your system.

-4. From the directory you extracted the Attract-Mode source into, run:
+4. From the directory you extracted the Attract-Mode Plus source into, run:

    ```sh
    make